 This is one of the most popular options for people moving to Portugal from the UK.

 Originally designed for pensioners, the Portugal D7 visa is also suitable for those who have passive income from other sources, such as dividends, rental income, or (in some cases) remote employment.

 One major issue is that many Portuguese embassies (including the one in London), now ask applicants to provide proof of 12 months of accommodation in Portugal (typically a rental contract) before submitting the D7 visa application.
 This can be a challenge.

 The D2 Entrepreneur Visa

 The D2 visa is designed for those who don’t have passive income, but who want to set up a new business or open a branch of an existing one in Portugal.

 You’ll need to have a business plan, enough money in the bank to start the business, a Portuguese accountant, and incorporate a Portuguese company.

 The D2 visa is overall more complicated than the D7 visa, so I’d always recommend you try to establish a source of passive income so you can go down the D7 route instead.

 The HQA Visa

-The Highly Qualified Activity Visa is a hybrid start-up/investment visa designed for high net worth individuals with a background in scientific research.
+The Highly Qualified Activity Visa is a hybrid start-up/investment visa designed for individuals with a background in scientific research, entrepreneurship, or management.

 The HQA visa offers similar benefits to the Golden Visa in terms of low physical stay requirements, but with a much lower minimum investment of just €175,000.

-You’ll need to find a Portuguese university which can support a proposed research project by acting as an incubator.
+To get started, you’ll need to find a Portuguese university which can support your proposed research project by acting as an incubator.
 There are concierge services that can manage all aspects of getting the HQA Visa for you.